 On your journey to Perth, a visit to Fremantle is a must, this little suburb of Perth has heritage buildings and historical sites as well as a nice coffee strip and colourful lively markets, held on weekends.

 Drive farther south along the coast through Mandura, and Rockingham, both are known for dolphin watching down to Margaret River, home to one of the most famous surfing competitions in the world: the DrugAwarePro also one of Australia’s top three tournaments on the ASP world tour calendar.

 If you wish to check details about water conditions read more about Surfing Reports or if you want to learn more about Surfing in Australia.

 If you spend a few days on the southbound of Perth, then you must visit Rottnest Island.
 You can catch the ferry from North Perth or from Fremantle and stay overnight.
 One day tour is also doable, but the island has so much to offer, lovely beaches and little bays to explore either by bike (no cars allowed there) or by bus, you will find that a day is not enough to see it all.
 If you wish to stay overnight there you can look up in this page Hotels in Rottnest Island.

-The local tourist office offer a variety of free guided tours around the island, you can watch the Quokkas, or listen to the history of Rottnest Island and more.
+The local tourist office offers a variety of free guided tours around the island, you can watch the Quokkas, or listen to the history of Rottnest Island and more.
 This is just one of the 64 amazing beaches of Rottnest Islands.

 Whale watching in Western Australia

-Australia's South West is also the perfect place for watching whales on their annual migration.
+Australia’s South West is also the perfect place for watching whales on their annual migration.
 Both Humpback and Southern Right Whales can be sighted in the region’s coastal pristine waters between June and early December.
-For more information about Whale Watching in South West Australia check out this site.

 Western Australia Beaches – The Coral Coast